Kingxukai/linux/Documentation/networking/rds.rst

   rds_recv_incoming()
     - drop duplicate packets
     - respond to pings
-    - find the sock associated with this datagram
+    - find the woke sock associated with this datagram
     - add to sock queue
     - wake up sock
     - do some congestion calculations